Guides · DNS

 - Do the actual record change.
 Within one short-TTL period, resolvers everywhere are serving the new answer.

-- Verify with the DNS lookup and resolver comparison tools.
+- Verify with the DNS lookup, online nslookup tool, and resolver comparison tools.
 Different resolvers reaching the new answer at different times is expected during this window.

 - After 24–48 hours of stability, raise the TTL back to the steady-state value to reduce authoritative load.